Getting the most from your QSEHRA

 Ok, so not everything is eligible.
 In general, things that may be medically-related but not medically-necessary are not eligible for reimbursement.
 Here’s an example of a few items we are commonly asked about that are not eligible:

 One other key point on medical expenses – if you have a Health Savings Account (HSA) or other reimbursement account, you can continue to use it, but you can’t use a QSEHRA to fund it.
 If you have a medical expense, say a $100 doctor bill, you can choose to use either your HSA or your QSEHRA to cover it pre-tax.
 The IRS frowns on “double-dipping” if that makes sense.

 Pro-Tip: A good rule of thumb to determine if an expense is eligible or not is to ask, “Is this medically necessary or beneficial?”
 Doctor visits and dental cleanings = Yes.
 Cosmetic surgery = No. Also, you can always ask us and we can help!

 What about medications without a prescription?

-- Your employer must have elected to allow OTC drug reimbursement in the QSEHRA terms;
+- Your employer must have elected to allow for medical expense reimbursement through your QSEHRA.

 - You must meet the MEC requirements.